 To change your logo go to the 'Page Master' under the 'Design' menu

-But despite the extreme pressures of tourism, Iona radiates peace and charm, perhaps because of the remarkably temperate climate, or the fertile land in contrast to the formidable backdrop of the cliffs of west Mull, or the centuries of Christianity (of which there is a lot around after being brought here from Ireland by St Columba who arrived in the 6th century), I don't know.
+But despite the extreme pressures of tourism, Iona radiates peace and charm, perhaps because of the remarkably temperate climate, or the fertile land in contrast to the formidable backdrop of the cliffs of west Mull, or the centuries of Christianity (of which there is a lot around after being brought here from Ireland by St Columba in the 6th century), I don't know.
 Certainly the wonderful quality of the light attracts artists, and the views across to Mull constantly amaze.
-And it attracted Kings from three countries to be buried here - Scotland, Ireland and Norway.
+And it once attracted Kings from three countries to be buried here — Scotland, Ireland and Norway.

-The Iona Heritage Centre is a small and informative museum, with a lovely hidden away café and shady garden (not open evenings).
-It is in the old manse, another Telford, as is the adjacent 1828 parish church although it has been switched around inside so the original pulpit which was on the south wall has gone, and there is more of a lectern instead - rather dull.
+The Iona Heritage Centre is a small and informative museum, with a lovely hidden-away café and shady garden (not open evenings).
+It is in the old manse, another Telford, as is the adjacent 1828 parish church although it has been switched around inside so the original pulpit which was on the south wall has gone, and there is more of a lectern instead — rather dull.

 Wait until later in the day when most of the tourists have departed by ferry back to Mull, but not too late or everywhere will have closed, before taking a look at the Abbey in peace and quiet (you can always escape later across Iona Sound for a more comfortable anchorage in the Tinker's Hole or the Bull Hole).
-The Abbey, a Benedictine monastery, was destroyed in the 16th century Reformation and lay more or less derelict until the mid 20th century when George MacLeod founded the Iona Community which remarkably brought together ministers and craftsmen to restore the Abbey to what you see now.
-Maybe it is a bit too tidy and thus sterile, but still an astounding achievement, and it is fascinating to compare the interior stonework - some new, other bits old and weathered from being so long in the open air.
+The Abbey, a Benedictine monastery, was destroyed in the 16th century Reformation and lay more-or-less derelict until the mid-20th century when George MacLeod founded the Iona Community which remarkably brought together ministers and craftsmen to restore the Abbey to what you see now.
+Maybe it is a bit too tidy and thus sterile, but still an astounding achievement, and it is fascinating to compare the interior stonework — some new, other bits old and weathered from being so long in the open air.
 Lots of work for stonemasons here.
 The adjoining museum, opened in 2011, is very well done.
 Lots of high crosses and graveslabs.
 These days everything is looked after by Historic Environment Scotland but the Iona Community remains very active, a 'dispersed Christian ecumenical community working for peace and social justice, rebuilding of community and the renewal of worship'.
 'Pevsner' as ever hits the nail on the head 'This is no ruin merely arrested in its decay to charm or intrigue the tourist but a working church restored to worship and religious study, brought back to the island, however improbable it may seem, by 20th century faith'.
-The 12th century St Oran's chapel in the Abbey grounds is a favourite of mine - very small, very quiet, very simple.
+The 12th century St Oran's chapel in the Abbey grounds is a favourite of mine — very small, very quiet, very simple.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE